biom.table.Table.subsample

 with_replacementboolean, optional

 If False (default), subsample without replacement.
 If True, resample with replacement via the multinomial distribution.
 Should not be True if by_id is True.
+Important: If True, samples with a sum below n are retained.

 seedint, optional